 228 Algebra IB

-0

 Grade 10 Required

 Year 1.0 Credit

 -Pre-req: Algebra IA

--Placement in the course is based of n teacher recommendation.
+-Placement in the course i s based on teacher recommendation.

--Scientific calculator required
+-Scientific calculator requ ired

 This is the second of a two-year sequence that is only open to students who have taken Algebra IA.
 Topics include functions, quadratic equations and graphs, exponential expressions, and the solutions of equations and inequalities.
 Students are required to take the Algebra I End of Course Exam within this course.